rustwasm/wasm-pack/README.md

-generated WebAssembly that you would like to interop with JavaScript, in the browser or with Node.js. `wasm-pack` helps you build and publish rust-generated WebAssembly to the npm registry to be used alongside any other javascript package in workflows that you already use, such as a bundler like [webpack] or [greenkeeper].
+generated WebAssembly that you would like to interop with JavaScript, in the browser or with Node.js. `wasm-pack` helps you build and publish rust-generated WebAssembly to the npm registry to be used alongside any other javascript package in workflows that you already use, such as [webpack] or [greenkeeper].

 [bundler-support]: https://github.com/rustwasm/team/blob/master/goals/bundler-integration.md#details
 [webpack]: https://webpack.js.org/